Kleene-Star/KleeneStar/doc/kleenestar.requirement.md

 ## Product Description

-The product is a web-based application built on the **WebExpress** framework that serves as a central platform for knowledge management, project control, and asset management.
+The **KleeneStar** is a web-based application built on the **WebExpress** framework that serves as a central platform for knowledge management, project control, and asset management.
 It is characterized by its modular architecture, high configurability, and seamless interoperability of its components.
+The name is derived from the Kleene star of formal language theory, named after the mathematician Stephen Cole Kleene.
+The Kleene star is an operator that, when applied to a set of symbols or expressions, forms the Kleene closure and thus allows arbitrary repetition (including the empty repetition).
+This mathematical metaphor symbolises the platform’s core idea: to systematically connect elements (data, objects, modules), to enable repetition and flexible composition, so that complex structures and processes can emerge from simple building blocks.

 ### Core functions and modules